God of War (2018 video game): God of War – The Official Novelization

 An official novelization of the game, written by Cory Barlog's father, James M. Barlog, was released on August 28, 2018, by Titan Books.
 An audiobook version is also available, narrated by Alastair Duncan, who voiced Mímir in the game.

 The novel retells the events of the game, but unlike the series' previous two novels, this one closely follows the source material with a few notable exceptions.
 The game never revealed how or why Kratos ended up in ancient Norway, or how much time had passed since the ending of God of War III, but the novel gives some indication.
 Kratos chose to leave ancient Greece to hide his identity and change who he was.
 At some point after leaving Greece, he battles some wolves and is saved by a cloaked female figure, presumably Faye.
 Later, during their journey, Kratos, Atreus, and Mímir see a mural with the wolves Sköll and Hati.
-This causes Kratos to have a flashback to that battle and makes him wonder if they dragged him to this new land and if so, why.
-There was also some retconning.
-At the end of God of War III, Kratos had the Blades of Exile, but this novel says he had the Blades of Chaos after killing Zeus.
+This causes Kratos to have a flashback to the initial battle and makes him wonder if they dragged him to this new land and if so, why.
+There was also some retconning; at the end of God of War III, Kratos had the Blades of Exile, but this novel says he had the Blades of Chaos after killing Zeus.
 It is also mentioned that he tried several times to get rid of the blades, but by fate they kept returning to him.
 (For example, he threw them off a cliff, but they washed up on shore near him.)
 Sometime after ending up in Norway, he decided to hide them under his house and never use them again.
 This moment was said to have occurred 50 years before the start of the current story.
 When Kratos does recover the Blades of Chaos, he hears Pandora's speech about hope from God of War III.

 In the game, Kratos sees one last image on the mural in Jötunheim.
-It seemingly shows Atreus holding Kratos' dead body, but in the novel, this mural is partially broken and does not show the corpse that Atreus is holding.
-Brok and Sindri also reveal why they made the Leviathan Axe for Faye.
-She had come to them as the last Guardian of Jötnar and needed a weapon to protect her people.
+It seemingly shows Atreus holding Kratos's dead body, but in the novel, this mural is partially broken and does not show the corpse that Atreus is holding.
+Brok and Sindri also reveal why they made the Leviathan Axe for Faye; she had come to them as the last Guardian of Jötnar and needed a weapon to protect her people.
 The Huldra Brothers crafted the Leviathan Axe for her to be Mjölnir's equal.
 Mímir also mentioned that Faye, or rather Laufey the Just, thwarted many of the Æsir's plans, including freeing slaves, and Thor could never find her.
-Kratos' Guardian Shield is never mentioned, and Modi does not ambush them, resulting in Atreus falling ill.
-Atreus falls ill shortly after the first encounter when Kratos kills Magni.
+Kratos's Guardian Shield is never mentioned, and Modi does not ambush the three, resulting in Atreus falling ill; Atreus instead falls ill shortly after their first encounter when Kratos kills Magni.